rusenaite/concept-graph-plugin/README.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/areteios-concept-graph` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/areteios-concept-graph` directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Navigate to the page where you want to display the concept graph.
 4. Use the shortcode [concept-graph] in the page editor where you want the graph to appear.